Nick Goepper

 Nicholas Charles Goepper (born March 14, 1994) is an American Olympic freestyle skier.
-Representing the United States of America, Goepper won a bronze medal at the 2014 Winter Olympics in Sochi, Russia and won a silver medal at both the 2018 Winter Olympics in Pyeongchang, South Korea and the 2022 Winter Olympics in Beijing, China.
-He has also won four gold medals and two silver medals at the Winter X Games.
+Representing the United States, Goepper won a bronze medal at the 2014 Winter Olympics in Sochi, Russia and won a silver medal at both the 2018 Winter Olympics in Pyeongchang, South Korea and the 2022 Winter Olympics in Beijing, China.
+He has also won five gold medals and two silver medals at the Winter X Games.
 His sponsors include PowerBar, Red Bull, Kulkea, and Völkl.

 Early life

 Nick Goepper was born in Fort Wayne, Indiana but raised in Lawrenceburg, Indiana.
-In Lawrenceburg, he skied at Perfect North Slopes, which has a vertical drop of 400 feet and 100 acres of terrain.
 He has two younger sisters, one younger brother, and a cat.
 He began skiing at the age of five, started competing when he was eleven years old, and landed his first double backflip by thirteen.